 - Ah Nin, Ah Yuet, and Ah Yat are named so because they were born on the same day of the same month of the same year.

-- My Biological Clock Is Ticking: The family's aunt Wan Ying Gei's biggest worry is to bear a child for her husband soon, even though she's thirty.
+- My Biological Clock Is Ticking: The family's aunt Wan Ying Gei's biggest worry is to bear a child for her husband soon.

 - No Biological Sex: Eunuchs are constantly referred to and refer to themselves as "neither man nor woman".

 - Punny Names: Several, not including the ones mentioned in the page summary

 - Their home town, Chi Lik Gung Jan (池力共镇) is a homophone of Chi Lik Gung Jan (磁力共振), or an MRI.